 - The Alberta Government has posted several occupational health and safety resources:

-- Eligible seniors can get up to $500 as a one-time payment, to be paid the week of July 6, 2020.
-Seniors who receive the Old Age Security Pension in June 2020 will get an additional $300 and seniors who receive the Guaranteed Income Supplement in June 2020 will get an additional $200.
-Eligible seniors do not have to apply.
+- Eligible seniors got up to $500 as a one-time payment, paid the week of July 6, 2020.
+Seniors who receive the Old Age Security Pension in June 2020 got an additional $300 and seniors who receive the Guaranteed Income Supplement in June 2020 got an additional $200.
 See the Government of Canada’s website for more information.

 - If you are a student and cannot work due to COVID-19, you may be eligible for the Canada Emergency Student Benefit (CESB).
 The CESB will provide eligible students with $1250 per month from May to August.
 The amount can go up to $1750 if the student is caring for a dependent or has a disability.
 Benefit is available from May 2020 to August 2020.
 See online for more information and to apply.